Batch inference REST requests

 ]

-Above, the number 1
+We're using the 1

 Calling example_doubler